Medical questions & health advice by board certified doctors

-"Does mole removal always result in scarring?
+"Does mole removal always result in scarring?"

 Does it always leave a scar when a mole is removed?
 In my case, it's pretty important because the mole in question is on my cheek.
 Frankly, I'd rather have the mole than a scar.
 Does the question of whether it scars or not depend on the removal technique the doctors use?

 However, there are many steps that can be taken to minimize scarring.
 First, removing moles or any kind of skin lesion from the face can be done using surgical techniques that minimize scarring and aid in the healing process.
 In particular, some dermatologists will have specialized training in a procedure called Mohs surgery, in which skin is removed in a way that helps avoid scarring as much as possible.
 Mohs surgical procedures often take longer than other types of surgery, but they can be very useful in cosmetically sensitive areas such as the face.
 Second, there are a variety of creams and gels that can be used post-procedure to help the skin heal and minimize the appearance of any incisions.
 Overall, if you are considering having a mole removed, it is best to be evaluated by a dermatologist who can examine the specific mole in question and discuss possible risks of having it removed.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.